Christabel Marshall: Career and relationships

 In 1909, Marshall turned her friend Cicely Hamilton's short story How The Vote Was Won into a play, and it became popular with women's suffrage groups throughout the United Kingdom and a "box office triumph."
 Also in 1909, Marshall joined a WSPU deputation to the House of Commons of the United Kingdom, contributing an article Why I Went on the Deputation to the journal Votes for Women in July 1909.
 In November 1909, Marshall appeared as the woman-soldier Hannah Snell in Hamilton's Pageant of Great Women, directed by Craig.
 With Hamilton she also wrote The Pot and the Kettle (1909), and with Charles Thursby, The Coronation (1912).
 In May 1911 her play The First Actress was one of the three plays in the first production of Craig's theatre society, the Pioneer Players.
 Marshall's plays Macrena and On the East Side were produced by the Pioneer Players, as well as her translation (with Marie Potapenko) of The Theatre of the Soul by Nikolai Evreinov.

 Marshall converted to ascetic Catholicism in 1912, in Rome, and took the name St John.
 She joined the Catholic Women's Suffrage Society, later known as the St. Joan's International Alliance, in 1913.
 She was arrested for taking part in a deputation to the House of Commons and for setting fire to a letter box.

-St John, Edith Craig and Clare Atwood were friends with many artists and writers including lesbian novelist Radclyffe Hall, who lived nearby in Rye.
-As Christopher St John in 1915, she published her autobiographical novel Hungerheart, which she had started in 1899, and which she based on her relationship with Edith Craig and her own involvement in the women's suffrage movement.
-It had the subtitle "story of the soul" and explored her sexuality and spiritualism.

-St John was also contracted by Ellen Terry to assist on various publications.
+St John, Craig and Atwood were friends with many artists and writers including lesbian novelist Radclyffe Hall, who lived nearby in Rye.
+As Christopher St John in 1915, she published her autobiographical novel Hungerheart, which she had started in 1899, and which she based on her relationship with Craig and her own involvement in the women's suffrage movement.
+It had the subtitle story of the soul and explored her sexuality and spiritualism.
+St John was also contracted by Terry to assist on various publications.
 After Terry's death in 1928, St John published the Shaw–Terry Correspondence (1931) and Terry's Four Lectures on Shakespeare (1932).
 St John and Craig revised and edited Terry's Memoirs (1933).
 After Craig's death in 1947, St John and Atwood helped to keep the Ellen Terry Memorial Museum in operation.
 Some of St John's papers have survived in the National Trust's Ellen Terry and Edith Craig Archive.

+Her relationship with Craig and Atwood is portrayed in the play Grace Pervades by David Hare, which premiered in the West End in 2026.